Fujian

 Fujian is considered one of China's leading provinces in education and research.
 As of 2023, two major cities in the province ranked in the top 45 cities in the world (Xiamen 38th and Fuzhou 45th) by scientific research output, as tracked by the Nature Index.

 Name

 The name Fujian (福建) originated from the combination of the city names of Fuzhou (福州) and nearby Jianzhou (建州, or present-day Nanping (南平)).
+The province's name of Fujian means "happy establishment".